strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 -   Jenkins Credentials Plugin
 -   Strobe license
 -   Host Communications Interface
 -   An installation of Compuware Enterprise Services with Strobe installed.

+	**Note**: CES must be version 20.02.x or greater to use the notification callback.
+			  This version will also utilize the INITBY of CI (Continuous Integration) identifier, which will allow zAdviser to track this activity.
+			  This plugin can still submit measurements using previous CES versions.

 ### Installing in a Jenkins Instance